vives-projectwerk-2021/pulu-hardware/README.md

 This is to ensure a known state for a signal (0/1) when the switch is opened or closed.
 So don't get false values.

+In every I2C line (by SDA and SCL) are also extern pull-up resistors required, you can find more info [here](https://rheingoldheavy.com/i2c-pull-resistors/).

 We are using the resitor by the LED as [ballast resistor](https://eepower.com/resistor-guide/resistor-applications/resistor-for-led/#).
 This is used to limit the current through the LED and to prevent excess current that can burn out the LED.
 We are using 360 Ohm resistor to ensure the LED can glow up nicely.
 You can calculate the resistor yourself by using this formula: R = (V-Vled)/I
 Where V is the voltage source, VLED is the LED voltage, and I is the LED current.

 **Crystal**
 In order to create a constant frequency for the µC we're using a [crystal](https://en.wikipedia.org/wiki/Crystal_oscillator) because it generates oscillations on a certain frequency.
 There are also 2 capacitors connected as you can see at the schematic.
 Those are [load capacitors](https://www.iqdfrequencyproducts.com/blog/2020/08/03/myths-around-load-capacitance-how-to-choose-the-right-capacitors/) and this is for a guaranteed precision of the crystal.

 ![Crystal](./img/Crystal.PNG)

 **Connector**
 You can see a 3 pin male header at the bottom of the schematic.
 This is for switching the power source with a jumper.
-We can choose to either power the circuit with the voltage of the USB connector or the battery.
+We can choose to either power the circuit with the voltage of the USB connector or with the battery.

 #### µC_Pinout-table